scipy-conference/scipy_proceedings/papers/rocketpy_team/paper.rst

 --------------------------------

 In this section we describe
-Using RocketPy for such thing is such kind special...
+Using RocketPy for such thing is kind special...

 1. Apogee by Mass using function helper class